Fraternity & Sorority Educational Leadership

 Safer Education Series:

-A training hosted by the Safer office for 85% of all members of fraternity & sorority life.
+A training hosted by the Safer office for all members of fraternity & sorority life.
 Each member will attend one training in fall, winter, and spring quarters where they will engage in content surrounding sexual assault prevention and education.
 Each training builds upon the content covered in previous trainings to increase depth of knowledge and connection to the cause.
+This training can take place in the form of large group trainings, or in small group trainings with a representative from each chapter, who will then facilitate the training during a chapter meeting.

 Diversity & Inclusion Education Series:

-Trainings hosted by the Multi-Cultural Center for 85% of all members of fraternity & sorority life.
+Trainings hosted by the Multi-Cultural Center for all members of fraternity & sorority life.
 These trainings focus on individual identities and narratives where members can engage and relate to each other through shared experiences.
-Each training builds upon the content covered in previous trainings to increase peer accountability, self-reflection, and community commitment to celebrating diversity at Cal Poly
+Each training builds upon the content covered in previous trainings to increase peer accountability, self-reflection, and community commitment to celebrating diversity at Cal Poly.
+This training can take place in the form of large group trainings, or in small group trainings with a representative from each chapter, who will then facilitate the training during a chapter meeting.

 New Member Institute:

-Partnering with WITHUS, this pilot program is adopting a "train the trainer" model.
+Partnering with WITHUS, we have implemented a training that focuses on bystander intervention techniques.
+This program was piloted in the 2019 year and from this pilot we have adopted a "train the trainer" model.
 A member from every fraternity and sorority will be trained by campus professionals on bystander intervention and will be given the tools to take back to their chapter members.
-This ongoing training will be piloted in fall 18 and will be implemented in winter 19 quarter.
+This ongoing training was piloted in fall 18 and was implemented in winter 19 quarter.
+Currently, we will ensure all members of the FSL community receive this training.

 Social Risk Management Training: